bioturing/cast3/README.md

 # Cloud Alignment Simulation Tool

-CAST3 simulates whole genome sequencing data in read-cloud techonology and evaluates the alignment result of such data.
+CAST3 simulates whole genome sequencing data by using read-cloud techonology and evaluates the alignment result of such data.
 We attempt to simulate real-life genomes by using public SNPs and Structural variants data from 1000 genomes consortium.
-Insertion sequences are randomly chosen from retrotransposon database for GRCh37 version.
+Insertion sequences are randomly chosen from retrotransposon database for GRCh37 annotation.

 In version 0.9.0, we only provide the genomic variants of the sample NA12878.
 You can configure the number of read-pairs, number of barcodes, and read-length.